-The summarized data of four studies show that vitamin D supplementation can significantly increase the QoL score of IBS patients (SMD, 0.65, 95 % CI [0.14, 1.15]), which means that the quality of life of patients is significantly improved.
-We underwent the heterogeneity test for the 4 studies by STATA 16.1, in which p = 0.000 and $I^2 = 85.6$ %, a very high heterogeneity, and for which we decided to use the random effect model.
-The results were summarized in figure 2D and the result of publication bias is shown in figure 3D.
+A total of 448 people in the four studies reported the effect of vitamin D supplementation on QoL scores of patients with IBS.
+The data of studies summarized four show that vitamin D supplementation can significantly increase the QoL score of IBS patients (SMD, 0.65, 95 % Cl (0.14, 1.15)), which means that the quality of life of patients is significantly improved.
+We underwent the heterogeneity test for the 4 studies by STATA 16.1, in which p = 0.000and $I^2 = 85.6$ %, a very high heterogeneity, and for which we decided to use the random effect model.
+The results were summarized in figure 3D and the result of publication bias is shown in figure 4D.